 Symbol of fertility, good luck

-The Willendorf is a statue that was discovered by Joseph Szombathy that dates back to between 30,000 and 25,000 BC.
+The Willendorf is a statue discovered by Joseph Szombathy that dates back to 30,000 and 25,000 BC.
 It is a statue of a woman figure measuring about four inches high.
-It was colored by red orche and carved from limestone which was not local to the area this figurine was found.
+It was colored by red Orche and carved from limestone which was not local to the area this figurine was found.
 It is believed to be a Venus figure and a symbol of fertility.
-It is also believed to be a nature and goddess symbol.
+It is also believed to be a symbol of nature and goddess.

 The Willendorf figure is faceless and has seven concentric braids.
-Seven is considered a luck number.
-The figure is thought to represent the great mother that birthed the world and all humankind and provided for our existence.
+Seven is considered a lucky number.
+The figure represents the great mother that birthed the world and all humankind and provided for our existence.

 The tribe that carved this figure was located in Europe.
 They were probably a nomadic matriarchal tribe that worshiped a female deity.